Jersey Dairy Cattle Special Characteristics

 Efficient Feed Conversion: Maximizing Resource Utilization

 Jersey cattle are known for their remarkable feed efficiency.
-Their smaller size means they require less feed compared to larger breeds to produce the same amount of milk.
+But their smaller size means they require less feed compared to larger breeds to produce the same amount of milk.
 This efficient feed conversion is a crucial economic advantage, reducing overall production costs and increasing profitability.

 • Lower Feed Requirements: Due to their smaller body size and metabolic efficiency, Jerseys require less feed to maintain their body weight and produce milk.